 Clinique Moisture Surge

-- Key ingredients: Hyaluronic acid, aloe vera
+- Key ingredients: Aloe vera, Hyaluronic Acid

-What’s so special about CeraVe Moisturising Cream?
+What’s so special about CeraVe Moisturizing Cream?

 “All CeraVe products are enriched with three essential lipid molecules found naturally in the skin.
 Ceramides are part of the stratum corneum (the outermost layer of the epidermis) and ensure that the skin barrier functions correctly,” Tom Allison, CeraVe co-founder, told us.
 “When ceramide levels are low, the skin barrier is weakened and skin can become dry, itchy, or irritated.
 By adding these three ceramides to its skincare range, CeraVe helps restore the skin barrier, giving plump, hydrated skin.”

-What’s so special about the Clinique Moisture Surge?
+What’s so special about Clinique Moisture Surge?

 Like CeraVe, Moisture Surge is formulated with hyaluronic acid to deliver a moisture hit of up to 152%, according to the brand.
 Activated aloe vera and caffeine team together to activate the skin’s own “internal water source”, which essentially means they help to draw water from the deeper within the skin to hydrate the top of the epidermis.
 Fancy.